Welcome to the Perceptual-Motor Behaviour (PMB) Lab

 One of my favourite ways to encourage students to think differently about movement is to have them watch this TED Talk by Dr. Daniel Wolpert.
 He is a neuroscientist who asks, “Why do we, and other animals, have brains?”
 Dr. Wolpert makes the case that the fundamental role of the brain is to “produce adaptable and complex movements.”
 Take 20 minutes now, if you have it, and watch his thought-provoking talk about human movement.

 What is perceptual-motor behaviour?
 It can be described as an active process in which individuals (a) analyze environmental information received through the senses (perception), (b) select an appropriate course of action (decision-making), and (c) organize the motor system in preparation to execute the desired response (action).
-Researchers studying perceptual-motor behaviour aim to understand human motor control and skill acquisition better.
+Researchers studying perceptual-motor behaviour aim to better understand human motor control and skill acquisition.

 Research funded by